 - I hereby certify that the information above is true and accurate.
-This work is intended solely for AYDA Awards 2023. - (Each local country to include their own version of data protection policy) In compliance with the Personal Data Protection Act 2010 (PDPA), your personal data will not be disclosed to third parties except for companies and/or brands collaborating with the [Local countries to input company name].
-By submitting your data, you agree to have [Local company name] to process your data and access it for future use.
-You shall not in any way hold [Local company name] liable for any breach of its obligations under the PDPA. - Notes: - The entries for AYDA 2023 must be the participant's own original work. - · Each design submission must meet the submission requirements, presentation criteria and category criteria. - o Previous entries that have been awarded the international grand title are ineligible for entry for AYDA 2023. - Submissions that do not comply with the requirements will not be accepted.
+This work is intended solely for AYDA Awards 2024. - In compliance with the Personal Data Protection Act 2010 (PDPA), your - personal data will not be disclosed to third parties except for companies and/or brands collaborating with the Nippon paint Bangladesh.
+By submitting your data, you agree to have Nippon paint Bangladesh to process your data and access it for future use.
+You shall not in any way hold Nippon paint Bangladesh liable for any breach of its obligations under the PDPA. - · Notes: - The entries for AYDA 2024 must be the participant's own original work. - Each design submission must meet the submission requirements, presentation criteria and category criteria. - Previous entries that have been awarded the international grand title are ineligible for entry for AYDA 2024. - Submissions that do not comply with the requirements will not be accepted.